NorthStarUAS/insgnss_tools/README.md

   trapazoidal numerical integration for slightly better results.

 * nav_eigen_mag_sep: 15 state EKF that includes magnetometers in the measurement update.
-Tends to converge to the exact same solution as the non-magnetometer variant over time.
+Tends to converge to the same solution as the non-magnetometer variant over time.
 Is more stable in attitude and holds the bias estimate more stable.
 With a reasonable magnetometer calibration, this version should converge more quickly and drift less in low dynamic portions of a flight (however the drift that is there will be towards any magnetometer calibration error.)
+With a bad magnetometer calibration, this algorithm can perform significantly worse than the non-mag version.
 Time update and measurement update have been split into separate methods.

 * nav_eigen_mag_unified: 15 state EKF that includes magnetometers in
   the measurement update.
 Tends to converge to the exact same